duckfuss/wordle/README.md

 # wordle

+## project structure

+rankWordle.py generates linkFile and scoreFiles which both contain words ordered by to what extent they eliminate other words.
+The difference is simply they're two different methods of doing it.

+playWordle.py plays wordle using these files

-## explanation of link based analysis
+## explanation of link based analysis (linkFile)

 Undirected graph of words where each word links to other words with a weight.